kas7484/Groop/README.md

 Future Updates:
 I am committed to developing and launching the Groop app, and I will provide updates as the project progresses.
 I appreciate your interest in the concept and look forward to sharing more with you in the future.

+Update:

+I am pleased to announce that a demo of the Groop App is now available in the repository.
+You can find it in the form of an HTML file named "groop_demo.html".
+The demo provides a sneak peek into what the app would look like and how it would function.

+To run the demo, simply open the HTML file in your preferred web browser.
+Please note that the demo is a prototype and does not contain all the features that will be available in the final version of the app.

+I am still working hard to bring the full version of the Groop app to life and I appreciate your continued interest in the project.
+Stay tuned for further updates!